pivotal/docs-tap/tap-gui/plugins/scc-tap-gui.hbs.md

       apiGroup: rbac.authorization.k8s.io
     ```

-   *Note:* if you defined `additionalPrinterColumns` on your CRD you will need to grant permissions for both the group you defined in the CRD as well to the `apiextensions.k8s.io/v1` group that contains the definition of your resource.
+   > **Important** If you defined `additionalPrinterColumns` in your CRD, you must grant
+   > permissions for both the group you defined in the CRD and to the `apiextensions.k8s.io/v1`
+   > group that contains the definition of your resource.

-   The resulting definitions look like the following example:
+   The finished definitions look like the following example:

     ```yaml
     apiVersion: rbac.authorization.k8s.io/v1